Common Bar, 39-47 Edge Street, Manchester, M4 1HW – Visit Now

 Change may be inevitable, but sometimes change is also good.

 As to the things that matter, the beer and the food, the signs are good.
-Common is now open from 9am (10am on Sundays), with an emphasis on food, and table service, that it didn’t have before.
-Breakfast is available until 2pm; ranging from granola, stewed pears and porridge to Shak Shuka, smashed avocado and the Common fry-up, the menu caters to all tastes.
-At night, a tapas-heavy menu is good for after work eats and moves things on a bit from standard burgers-and-fries fare.
+Common is now open from 10am, with an emphasis on food, and table service, that it didn’t have before.
 The salads, dips and small plates we tried were all solid; a couple were stand-out.
-Craft ales are many, with “ten keg lines and two cask stars” according to the blurb – but, mainly, all you need to know is that Common is bigger, brighter and, yes, a little better than it used to be.
+Craft ales are many, but, mainly, all you need to know is that Common is bigger, brighter and, yes, a little better than it used to be.
 Change may be inevitable, but sometimes change is also good.

 Services and FacilitiesFood and drink. exhibitions, events